Things to Know Before You Visit Madagascar

 Was I right to do that?
 I don’t know.
 I’m not trying to be a white saviour, just a human being, and it’s really hard to say no when it’s very obvious that children, especially, are starving.

 This brings me to my next point.
-I’m told that it’s very offensive to feed dogs your leftover food because people are left wondering why you didn’t feed them and their families.
+I’m told that it’s very offensive to feed dogs your leftover food because people are left wondering why you didn’t feed them and their families instead.

 Try to Be Patient